Facts, Syllabus & Pattern

 Ans: The JEE Main 2020 question paper is bilingual (both in Hindi and English as well as Gujarati and English) for candidates who have opted for Hindi or Gujarati mediums.
 The candidate can attempt the questions in any medium during the examination.

 To clarify all your doubts, check out the detailed list of JEE Main 2020 FAQs.

 That’s all you need to know about JEE Main 2020.
 Don’t lose heart if you don’t get through to JEE Advanced as some NITs are even better than a few IITs.

 Q7: What colleges can I get into through JEE Main?

 Ans: IITs, NITs, IIITs and a list of 100 or so central or state funded institutions participate in JEE Main.
 Though IITs and ISM don’t accept the JEE Main score, they require the JEE Advanced score, this is the first step to getting into the best colleges.

-Here's a list of all participating NITs in JEE Main 2018:
+Here's a list of participating Colleges in JEE Main 2020.